gloveboxes/Azure-Sphere-Rover-Bot-FreeRTOS-with-Azure-IoT/README.md

 The **three applications cores** are as follows:

 * 1 x  ARM Cortex A7 core running Embedded Linux (built with Yokto), exposing a set of POSIX APIs.
-Developers can build and deploy a **High Level** application to this core.
+Developers can build and deploy a **High-level** application to this core.
 This core is also responsible for the TrustZone Security Monitor, threat detection reporting, and OS and Application life cycle management.
 * 2 x ARM Cortex M4Fs.
-Developers can build and deploy **Real Time** applications to these cores.
-Real Time applications can be built against the bare metal or built using  real time frameworks such as FreeRTOS and Azure RTOS.
+Developers can build and deploy **Real-time** applications to these cores.
+Real-time applications can be built against the bare metal or built using  Real-time frameworks such as FreeRTOS and Azure RTOS.

-With Visual Studio and Visual Studio Code you can develop and debug applications running on all three cores.
+With [Visual Studio](https://visualstudio.microsoft.com/downloads/) (free community edition or better) or [Visual Studio Code](https://code.visualstudio.com/), you can develop and debug applications running on all three cores.
 For example, you can simultaneously debug an app running on the A7 core and a M4 core FreeRTOS app.

 ![Azure Sphere architecture](resources/azure-sphere-architecture.png)